Post Acute Care/ Discharge Care

-Personalized discussion of risk and benefits of anticoagulation therapy: anticoagulation therapy can provide significant benefits for patients, but it also carries certain risks.
+Personalized discussion of risks and benefits of anticoagulation therapy: anticoagulation therapy can provide significant benefits for patients, but it also carries certain risks.
 A risk and benefit discussion is necessary to determine whether anticoagulation therapy is appropriate for a particular patient, and to ensure that patients are fully informed about the potential benefits and risks of anticoagulation therapy.
 Discussion on goals of care and risk optimization is important to have with patients and their caregivers for both adherence and reduction of complications.

-Prevention of blood clots: Many patients are at risk of developing blood clots after a hospitalization, particularly those who have had surgery or a medical condition that limits their mobility.
+Prevention of blood clots: Many patients are at risk of developing blood clots after hospitalization, particularly those who have had surgery or a medical condition that limits their mobility.
 Anticoagulation therapy can help prevent the formation of blood clots and reduce the risk of potentially life-threatening conditions such as deep vein thrombosis (DVT) and pulmonary embolism (PE).

 Optimization of anticoagulation therapy: Anticoagulation therapy requires careful management to ensure that the medication is being used appropriately and effectively.
 Regular follow-up appointments with a healthcare provider can help ensure that the patient is receiving the correct dosage of medication and that any necessary adjustments are made in a timely manner.